Social Security Administration: Old age, survivors and disability

 SSA administers the retirement, survivors, and disabled social insurance programs, which can provide monthly benefits to aged or disabled workers, their spouses and children, and to the survivors of insured workers.
 In 2010, more than 54 million Americans received approximately $712 billion in Social Security benefits.
 The programs are primarily financed by taxes which employers, employees, and the self-insured pay annually.
 These revenues are placed into a special trust fund.
 These programs are collectively known as Retirement, Survivors, Disability Insurance (RSDI).

-SSA administers its disability program partly through its Office of Disability Adjudication and Review (ODAR), which has regional offices and hearing offices across the United States.
-ODAR publishes a manual, called HALLEX, which contains instructions for its employees regarding how to implement its guiding principles and procedures.
+SSA administers its disability program partly through its Office of Hearing Operations (OHO), which has regional offices and hearing offices across the United States.
+OHO processes claims that have been appealed from the first (in prototype states) or second unfavorable determination through the state-based Disability Determination Services (DDS) who develop and process claims at the initial and reconsideration levels of review.
+OHO runs offices for the approximately 1,200 Administrative Law Judges (ALJs) who develop, evaluate, and adjudicate appellate claims and provide substantive hearings for claimants to obtain testimony and expert evidence prior to issuing a hearing decision with findings of fact and law regarding each claim.
+OHO publishes a procedural manual called the Hearings, Appeals, and Litigation Law Manual (HALLEX) which "defines procedures for carrying out policy and provides guidance for processing and adjudicating claims" for OHO, the Appeals Council (AC), the Division of Civil Actions (DCA) levels.
+"It also includes policy statements resulting from Appeals Council en banc meetings under the authority of the Appeals Council Chair."

 The RSDI program is the primary benefits program administered by the U.S. federal government, and for some beneficiaries is the vital source of income.
 Increasing access to this benefit program for low-income or homeless individuals is one of SSA's goals.
 SSA is a member of the United States Interagency Council on Homelessness and works with other municipal, county, state, local and federal partners to increase access and approval for SSI/SSDI benefits who are eligible.